 - BEST FOR: Two-season backpackers who want comfort without a extreme weight or price penalty.
 If you are going to see any kind of cooler temps (~35F or so), then this will not be a good choice of pads.
 Be sure to not beat on these pads either!

-Inflatable Pads with a core: A fairly new version of these pads combine the light materials of the above type pad with an inner core (down or synthetic insulation; nylon) that helps provide a higher R-Value.
+Inflatable Pads with a core: A relatively new version of these pads combine the light materials of the above type pad with an inner core (down or synthetic insulation; nylon) that helps provide a higher R-Value.
 The result is a comfortable pad that is light and extends beyond one or two season use of backpacking.

 A new NeoAir just came out with an R-Value of nearly 5 for winter backpacking.
 If you are a deep winter backpacker, ExPed has various down filled pads rated all the way to nearly -40F for really cold temps!
 Considered how much R-value these pads provide, the weight is very reasonable.
-Since the ExPed pads do have a fill material, there is the slight chance the outter covering can wet out and cause the insulation to become damp.
+Since the ExPed pads do have a fill material, there is the slight chance the outer covering can wet out and cause the insulation to become damp.
 See the winter camping section for more information on winter pad strategies.

 - BEST FOR: Those who want the most comfort, warmth and lightness combo in their pads for three-season backpacking and are careful with their gear.
 Also good if space is an issue.
 Not as easily used for frameless rucks.
 They are also expensive.